nikhil153/Enigma-PD-WML/README.md

 - `results2mni_nonlin_perivent.nii.gz`: WML segmentations (periventricular) non-linearly transformed to MNI space.

+#### Top-level zip file

+A top-level zip file will also be created (`enigma-pd-wml-results.zip`).
+This will contain all zip files for each session.

+**Please send this top-level zip file to the ENIGMA-PD Vasc team.**

+#### Intermediate files

+The pipeline generates several intermediate files.
+These are stored in the `derivatives/enigma-pd-wml/input` and `derivatives/enigma-pd-wml/output` folders of each session.

 ### Output logs

 Pipeline logs can be found at:

-- `/code/overall_log.txt`: contains minimal information about the initial pipeline setup.
+- `<data_dir>/enigma-pd-wml.log`: contains minimal information about the initial pipeline setup.

-- `/code/subject_logs`: one log per subject, containing information about the various processing steps.
+- `enigma-pd-wml/<subject>_<session>.log`: one log per session; stored in the session's `derivatives folder`;
+  contains information about the various processing steps.

 ## Common issues